Natasha-Warder/MCA-2024/README.md

 # Week 9: Analysing and Extracting Audio from Data
 ## Extracting Data From Audio
 ### Task 1 - Extracting Features
 The Track 'All of The Lights Interlude' was split into three 15 second sections beginning, middle and end (presented top to bottom) of the interlude for this exercise.
-The images below feature a Spectrogram, one a Mel Frequency Cepstral Coefficients, and a Chromagram for each segment of the interlude.
+The images below feature a Spectrogram, a Mel Frequency Cepstral Coefficients, and a Chromagram for each segment of the interlude.

 ### Beginning Segment